ResourcesArticles

 Mobile wallets utilize the tap-to-pay feature, but with an added level of security.
 When they transfer your account information to the merchant, they use tokenized data.
 This means that even if a con artist does intercept the communications, they won’t be able to steal your card data as it’s only a token for the specific transaction you made.

-There’s a wide range of mobile wallet options to choose from, such as:
+There’s a wide range of digital wallet options to choose from, such as:

 • Apple Pay: Apple’s mobile wallet solution that’s popular among iPhone owners.